bmancini55/building-lightning/src/advanced/circular_rebalance.md

 The result of this call is a route that includes a series of hops that traverse channels through each of the specified nodes.

-We need to do one outside the box thing to make the payment successful.
+We need to do one not obvious thing to make the payment successful.
 We need to modify the last hop to include a payment secret.
-This `payment_secret` was initially added to prevent probing attacks and it is used to enable [multipath payments](https://github.com/lightning/bolts/commit/4c3d01616d8e7c1c39212f97562964eceb769c08).
+This `payment_secret` was initially added to prevent probing attacks and it is now used to enable [multipath payments](https://github.com/lightning/bolts/commit/4c3d01616d8e7c1c39212f97562964eceb769c08).
 LND does not currently (as of v0.12.1-beta) have this baked into the `BuildRoute` API so we'll need to add this data manually to the `mpp_record` of our last hop:

 ```
 route.hops[route.hops.length - 1].mpp_record = {